 A collection or charge-off that is paid will not extend the maximum period of reporting beyond 7 years.
 But collection agencies may try to extend the date by keeping the account active if you make a recent payment, and essentially reset the 7-year period of reporting.

-If this happens to you, simply write a letter to the credit bureaus and they should remove the collection or charge-off by the original 7-year mark.
-It is against the law for collection agencies to extend this time period, so make sure you know your rights!
+If this happens to you, simply write a letter to the credit bureaus and they should remove the collection or charge-off by the original 7-year mark, which is based on the original delinquency date.
+It is against the law for collection agencies to extend this time period, so make sure you know your rights (source: Experian)!

 Also note that collection accounts and charge-offs will remain on your credit report for 7 years whether they are paid or not.
 If you pay them, it will simply change the status to paid, but the account(s) will still remain on your credit report (how to read your credit report).